 Curated Activities and Tours in Bologna Amore

-Discover the delicious cuisine and stunning beauty of Bologna with our expert day tours.
+Discover the delicious cuisine and stunning beauty of Italy with our expert Bologna day tours.
 Explore iconic landmarks, charming markets, and cafes with insider knowledge of the city’s culture and history.
 Book now to experience the magic of Bologna with us!

 “Bologna is celebrated for producing popes, painters and sausage.” – Lord Byron

 Bologna, the lively capital of the Emilia-Romagna region in northern Italy, is an excellent starting point for exploring the surrounding towns and cities.
 Whether you’re a foodie, history buff, nature lover, or motorsport enthusiast, there are plenty of exciting day trip destinations within easy reach of Bologna.

 One of the most popular and delicious destinations is Modena, which is located about 40 kilometers northwest of Bologna.
 Modena is known for its rich culinary traditions, including the famous balsamic vinegar, which is made from a blend of cooked grape must and aged in wooden barrels for years.
 Visitors can take a tour of a balsamic vinegar producer, sample the local Modena ham, and enjoy a meal at one of the city’s many trattorias and osterias.

 Another nearby gem is Ferrara, a UNESCO World Heritage site that boasts a stunning Renaissance-era city center.
 Visitors can explore the imposing Estense Castle, built in the 14th century, which served as the residence of the dukes of Ferrara for centuries.
 Ferrara is also home to several interesting museums, including the Palazzo dei Diamanti, which houses a collection of Italian Renaissance art.